Vilém Flusser

 Over the years, I have published widely on Vilém Flusser, both books and articles and taken part in numerous conferences.
 For long stretches of time, his philosophy was at the very center of my interests.

 Presently, I am working on a new book project with the working title Philosophy and Faith.
-M. McLuhan, J. Ellul, V. Flusser and M. Serres On Religion and Technology in which I try to unravel the presence and significance of faith and religion in Vilém Flusser’s, Marshall McLuhan’s and Michel Serres’ work.
+M. McLuhan, J. Ellul, V. Flusser and M. Serres On Theology and Technology in which I try to unravel the presence and significance of faith and religion in Marshall McLuhan’s, Jacques Ellul’s, Vilém Flusser’s and Michel Serres’ work.
 This aspect of their philosophy and communication theory has not received yet the attention it deserves.

 Flusser’s point of view has also influenced my other research: my vision of landscape, translation, multilingualism and also my work on winds and clouds.
 In an way, Flusser (besides Michel Serres and some others) is one of the philosophers I owe most.